 He spoke to a financial adviser, who helped him see the bigger financial picture.
 As well as helping him with his pension decisions, Tony's adviser discussed investment opportunities for his redundancy money that would also generate an income for him.
 Taking everything into consideration, Tony decided that he and his partner would be able to have the retirement they wanted without the stress of finding a new job.

-If you have any queries or need information, talk to a member of our team by calling 0800 068 4076.
 If you want financial advice, please contact your Financial Adviser.
 If you don't have a Financial Adviser you can find one via www.unbiased.co.uk.

 Thank you for your rating.